OfficeDev/Teams-app-cicd-guide/doc/alternativesolution.md

-# Teams app CI/CD transparent guide
+# Alternative Deployment Solutions for Teams App CI/CD Pipeline
-This document provide guidance on how to setup CI/CD pipeline for teams app created with the Teams Toolkit using your custom approach.
+You can setup CI/CD pipeline for teams app created with the Teams Toolkit using your custom approach.

 ## Custom Deployment Approach
 The most convenient way to deploy teams app to Azure is using [teamsapp CLI](https://learn.microsoft.com/en-us/microsoftteams/platform/toolkit/teams-toolkit-cli?pivots=version-three)'s `teamspp deploy` command.
 If you're unable to leverage the teamsapp CLI within your pipeline, you can create a custom deployment process tailored to your needs.